What are our options for traveling to Cuba with a tween and teen? And how can we compare costs?

-A Cuba family vacation was briefly a bit easier than it used to be for Americans, but the current president has again tightly restricted travel to the Caribbean island.
+A Cuba family vacation was briefly a bit easier than it used to be for Americans, but Donald Trump reinstated restrictions for most travel to the Caribbean island.
 Here is the U.S. State Department’s explanation if you want the official details.

 The Basics on a Cuba Vacation With Kids